 LISTEN UP!
 On the music front, Francine loves everything from jazz to current pop to new age to 80’s dance music.
 Dan Gilbson’s “Seaside Piano” usually kicks off her morning writing session, and when she's particularly stressed, Vince Guaraldi’s “A Charlie Brown Christmas” plays over and over--any season of the year--until the nerves and anxiety have settled.

 WATCH OUT!
-Francine's favorite movies tend to be ones that make her laugh or leave her with a sense of hope and happiness, so the list is topped with Elf, The Wizard of Oz, The Help, The Book Thief, and Harry Potter and the Sorcerer’s Stone.
-Somewhat recent favorites are Cinderella, Bad Moms (because a woman needs a little senseless humor the day after she drops her first child at college), and Hidden Figures.
-Her DVR is programmed to record every last Modern Family and Black-ish; she was rather addicted to Downton Abbey in its day, and now she gets her "passionate period drama" fix with Poldark and The Crown.
+Francine's favorite movies tend to be ones that make her laugh or leave her with a sense of hope and happiness, so the list is topped with Elf, The Polar Express, The Wizard of Oz, The Help, The Book Thief, and Harry Potter and the Sorcerer’s Stone.
+Somewhat recent favorites are 1917 (because the cinematography was sheer genius), Little Women, and Ford v.
+Ferrari.
+On TV, she'll always make time for The Durrells in Corfu, Derry Girls, and Modern Family.
+She was rather addicted to Downton Abbey in its day, and now she gets her "passionate period drama" fix with The Marvelous Mrs. Maisel, Victoria and The Crown.

 READ ON: It’s an ever-changing list, but here are a few of Francine's favorite books: